A Story For A Story

 “Then we were all standing before the fifth and final challenge.”

 Roxanne slapped the plate of food from the bar top in frustration.
-The food flying across the newly cleaned floor.
+The food flew across the newly cleaned floor.

 “You can’t just skip parts of the story like that.
-You are not doing yourself any favours for getting my favour.
-If you want me to listen to the rest of your obviously fake story you better utter some sense out of the last challenge.”
+You are not doing yourself any favors for getting my favor.
+If you want me to listen to the rest of your obviously fake story, you better utter some sense out of the last challenge.”

 “I still have some of my meal, and you made a promise.”

 Roxanne slammed her fist into the bar and sat.
 Leaning forward with a scowl and a twitching eyebrow.